appacademy/unified-setup/apple-silicon-mac-addendum.md

 much of the software we use hasn't been _compiled_ for the new Apple Silicon architecture called ARM (Acorn Risc Machines, sometimes abbreviated as arm64).

-You are in luck though!
 Your Apple Silicon based Mac has a piece of software called Rosetta 2 that will translate x86 instuctions into ARM instructions, and this is mostly transparent, although the software does run with about 70% of the performance of software compiled directly for ARM.

-So when possible we should try to use ARM native software as it will run faster, but right now, we will be force to use Rosetta 2 for most of our tools.
+__Luckily as of March 2021, we don't have to use Rosetta 2 for most of our development tools.__

-> Note this document will change often.
-As new software gets updated for Apple
-> Silicon this document will be ever-evolving.

-## Universal Apps
+## A Note on Universal Apps

 Some apps are 'universal' on macOS.
 This means they've been compiled for BOTH Intel and ARM architectures, and the file for the app contains BOTH sets of